top of page

 Rephotography

 The Living Lab seeks to capture change through time as the river corridor adapts to environmental change since the earthquakes.
-We originally set up a network of 31 sites, grouped in six parts of the corridor, as illustrated on the map below.
-We have now reduced this to six sites, one in each group.
+We originally set up a network of 31 sites, grouped in seven parts of the corridor, as illustrated on the map below.
+We have now reduced this to seven sites, one in each group.
 Photographs are taken at each site at different seasons, replicating the location, orientation, aspect and composition of the first photograph in the sequence.

 The illustrations for each site can be enlarged to provide a clear narrative of change over time.